 7:30 pm – Close

-During a break, the symposium will feature a poster session highlighting projects funded through the CSANR BIOAg program.
-Refreshments will be served.
+During a break, the symposium featured a poster session highlighting projects funded through the CSANR BIOAg program.
+Refreshments were served.